yogsototh/Scratch/content/html/fr/blog/Yesod-tutorial-for-newbies.md

 </blockquote>

 Until the end of the tutorial, use another terminal and let this one open in a corner to see what occurs.

 ### Configure git

-This step is not mandatory for a tutorial, but I wanted to jump directly to good practice.
-There are many different choice of CVS, but for this tutorial I'll use `git`.
+> Of course this step is not mandatory for the tutorial
+> but it is a good practice.

 Copy this `.gitignore` file into the `yosog` folder.